Glazed Blueberry Cream Cheese Biscuits

 I’ve made blueberry biscuits in the past, but I wanted to try a cut-out biscuit versus a drop biscuit.
 As you can guess, cutting out biscuits with berries mixed into the dough can be tricky.

-Secondly, some of the blueberries will inevitably break apart as you’re mixing and cutting.
+- Don’t fret if some blueberries break apart.
+This is pretty inevitable as you’re mixing and cutting.
 And that’s fine.
 Just be as gentle as possible when you’re mixing, and be mindful of where the blueberries are in the dough when it’s time to cut them out.
 Using small blueberries will make things a bit easier, but I’ve made these with large blueberries, too.

 Topping off these berry beauties is a simple sweet glaze.
 It’s the same type of glaze I like to use on cinnamon rolls, but I use a bit more milk to make it thinner.
 Of course, you can skip the glaze for a less sweet biscuit.
 If you do so, keep in mind that there’s no added sugar in the biscuits, so you might want to sprinkle the tops with sanding sugar before baking to give them a little bit of a sweeter bite.